LeonardoZV/spark-connectors/spark-connectors-aws-dynamodb/README.md

 The sink is at least once.
 If something wrong happens when the data is being written by a worker node, Spark will retry the task in another node until it reaches *spark.task.maxFailures*.
 Statements that have already been executed could be executed again.

-The ignoreConditionalCheckFailedError option can be used to ignore the ConditionalCheckFailed error and treat the execution as a success.
-This error is thrown when a condition specified in the statement is not met.
+The errorsToIgnore option can be used to ignore errors and treat the execution as a success.
+If there are no more errors in the batch that match the ignoreError option, the entire batch will be a success and the statements will not be retried.
+If there are more erros in the batch that not match the ignoreError option, the entire batch will be a error and all statements will be retried (even the ones market with the ignoreErrors option).
+That's because the spark behavior is to retry the entire batch when there are errors.

 ## How to